Tour TypeHistory, Cultural, Ecology

 We will explore the ruins for approximately an hour, climbing through the remains of the temple, taking photos against the incredible canyon scenery, and resting on clifftops in the shadows of the stone walls.
 When the group is ready, we will begin the ascent back the way we came.
 We will reach the car after about three hours of trekking, and return to Cusco at approximately 7:00 pm.

-Our Waqra Pukara Full day Tours are done privately and the cost is based on your group size.
+We also done Waqra Pukara Full day Tours in private service and the cost is based on your group size.

 - 14 or more: Will be arranged and priced by your Inti representative.